What Impact Does Carbon Farming Have on Biodiversity?

 Carbon projects can focus on maintaining and connecting areas of remnant vegetation.
 This approach helps to mitigate the effects of habitat fragmentation, which can isolate species and reduce their chances of survival.

-The Victoria Government’s BushBank scheme is an initiative designed to help landholders affordably restore Victoria’s natural environment, helping capture carbon and protect biodiversity.
+The Victoria Government’s BushBank program is an initiative designed to help landholders affordably restore Victoria’s natural environment, helping capture carbon and protect biodiversity.

 Cassinia Environmental is the delivery partner for the Private Land scheme, working alongside the Victorian government to help landowners access funding for land restoration.

 CFF have partnered with Cassinia Environmental to help Bushbank participants register their restoration projects to access carbon credits.
-We are actively involved in this scheme, working to ensure that carbon projects under BushBank deliver significant biodiversity co-benefits.
-Key features of the BushBank scheme include:
+We are actively involved in this program, working to ensure that carbon projects under BushBank deliver significant biodiversity co-benefits.
+Key features of the BushBank program include:

 Our Accounting for Nature (AfN) Service: The Value of Measuring Biodiversity